MockbaTheBorg/RunCPM/readme.md

 RunCPM builds natively on Visual Studio.

-For building on other systems run "make yyy", where "yyy" is:
+For building on other systems run `make yyy build`, where "yyy" is:

 * **dos** - when building with DJGPP under MS-DOS,
 * **macosx** - Mac OS X